bwolfson978/ghd3/README.md

 We will use Google Chrome to view submissions.
 Be sure to test your code there.

+Below are some, but not necessarily all, of the key points we will consider during grading:

 - Circles and Rectangles
 - Lines
 - Polygons